headlines-toolkit/ht-app-settings-client/README.md

 ## Description

-This package provides a project-agnostic, abstract interface (`AppSettingsClient`) and associated data models (`DisplaySettings`, `AppLanguage`, enums) for managing user-configurable application settings.
+This package provides a project-agnostic, abstract interface (`HtAppSettingsClient`) and associated data models (`DisplaySettings`, `AppLanguage`, enums) for managing user-configurable application settings.
 It focuses on settings typically controlled directly by the user via a settings UI, such as:

 *   Display preferences (theme mode, accent color, font family, text scale, font weight)
 *   Language selection

 **Important:** This package defines the **contract (interface) only**.
 It does **not** include a concrete implementation for data persistence.
-A separate package (e.g., using `shared_preferences`, `hive`, or another storage mechanism) is required to implement the `AppSettingsClient` interface and handle the actual saving and loading of settings data.
+A separate package (e.g., using `shared_preferences`, `hive`, or another storage mechanism) is required to implement the `HtAppSettingsClient` interface and handle the actual saving and loading of settings data.

 ## Getting Started